Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/read_write.rst

     # put values to the entire variable
     var[:] = buff

-    # read the topleft 10*10 corner from variable var
+    # read the top-left 10*10 corner from variable var
     print(var[:10, :10])